Never before have I written an essay with such a short title. There ought to be so little to say. The word stop is clear, concise, unambiguous.

 I give these instructions first as a briefing with the car at rest.
 Then I take the driver’s seat and demonstrate the whole exercise, with a running commentary in which I again highlight the straightening of the wheels before stopping.

 Today, after the briefing and the demonstration, I was talking my pupil through the exercise for the first time.
-I said, “Now straighten the wheels and then stop.”
+As we reached the one‐o’clock position I said, “Now straighten the wheels and then stop.”
 My pupil stopped.
 I said, “Well, you’ve stopped, but I wanted you to straighten the wheels before you stopped.
-As a second best we’ll straighten them now, but it’s not best to turn the wheel when the car is stationary: it scrunches the tyres on the ground.”
+As a second best we’ll straighten them now, but it’s not best to turn the steering wheel when the car is stationary: it scrapes the tyres on the ground.”
 I leaned over and straightened the wheels.
+We completed the exercise.

 Talking my pupil through the exercise for the second time, I said, “Now, this time, remember to straighten the wheels before you stop.”
 My pupil stopped without straightening the wheels.
 I pointed out to him what he had done.